 Loosely inspired by mud beetles, the Mudbots are small robots that get their power from microbes.
 They push a ball of dry clay in front of them.

-Bacteria, electronics and mechanics work together, granting the Mudbots a sort of primitive life.
+Bacteria, electronics and mechanics work together, granting the Mudbots a sort of biotechnological life.

-The activity of the Mudbots, although intermittent and slow, makes visible the power of micro-organisms in a totally off-grid system.
+The concept is that the activity of the Mudbots, although intermittent and slow, makes visible the power of micro-organisms in a totally off-grid system.

 Mudbots follow on experiments with microbial fuel cells, started with bio-engineer Michka Melo in 2017.

-Dependent on temperature, humidity and mud characteristics, the Mudbots will move a few centimeters per day.
+Dependent on temperature, humidity and mud characteristics, the Mudbots should move a few centimeters per day.
 A hand-powered dynamo is also provided, allowing humans to contribute to the robots’ motion.